Chattanooga Schools with Early Childhood Education Degree Programs

 Bachelor of Science (B.S.) in Interdisciplinary Educational Studies: Early Childhood and Early Childhood Special Education

-This B.S. in program at the University of Tennessee at Chattanooga will prepare students to teach early childhood and special education courses.
+This B.S. program at the University of Tennessee at Chattanooga will prepare students to teach children in early childhood and special education classrooms.
 Students will complete the core classes required to earn a bachelor's degree, along with a number of early education classes, such as child development, strategies for young learners, classroom diversity, literacy for young learners and early intervention methods.
 The program also includes a professional seminar and two-part residency.

-Lee University is a private, 4-year school that enrolls more than 4,000 students annually.
-The nearly 100-year-old school is affiliated with the Church of God.
+Lee University is a private, 4-year school that enrolls more than 5,000 students annually.
+The 100-year-old school is affiliated with the Church of God.
 The university offers teacher training programs through its Helen DeVos College of Education.
 Lee offers two programs for students interested in early childhood education.

 Bachelor of Science (B.S.) in Human Development/Early Childhood, PreK-3 Licensure